TimeWarpEngineering/tazor/docs/architecture/razor-to-tazor-migration-inventory.md

 sample/TestBlazorApp/Generated/
 ```

 This is correct - the generated folder is already ignored.
-No change needed unless there are specific `.razor` file patterns in gitignore (there aren't any).
+No change needed unless there are specific `.tazor` file patterns in gitignore (there aren't any).

 ---